Article 31 School Districts

 • Donor: The person who makes a gift.

-• educational facilities: shall mean land and the improvements thereon for use in connection with any educational activity to be undertaken or provided by the city board or any community school board or any facility attendant thereto or any facility necessary, useful or desirable in connection with such activity.
+• educational facilities: shall mean land and the improvements thereon for use in connection with any educational activity to be undertaken or provided by the city board or any community council or any facility attendant thereto or any facility necessary, useful or desirable in connection with such activity.
 See N.Y.
 Education Law 2590-A

 • Entitlement: A Federal program or provision of law that requires payments to any person or unit of government that meets the eligibility criteria established by law.
 Entitlements constitute a binding obligation on the part of the Federal Government, and eligible recipients have legal recourse if the obligation is not fulfilled.
 Social Security and veterans' compensation and pensions are examples of entitlement programs.